-#36: Efforts should focus on substantially strengthening the Transportation Accessibility Standard's detailed barrier-removal and prevention requirements, and on substantially strengthened enforcement, rather than focusing efforts on raising awareness, particularly among public transit providers which are public sector governmental organizations.
+#36.
+Efforts on ensuring transportation accessibility should focus on substantially strengthening the Transportation Accessibility Standard's detailed barrierremoval and prevention requirements, and on substantially strengthened enforcement, rather than focusing efforts on raising awareness, particularly among public transit providers which are public sector governmental organizations.

 III.
-Our Additional Recommendations Beyond the Areas that the Transportation Standards Development committee Addressed
+Our Recommendations Outside Areas the Transportation Standards Development Committee Addressed

-Our preceding recommendations are tied to and arise from the draft recommendations the Transportation Standards Development committee circulated for public comment on May 19, 2017.
+Our preceding recommendations arise from the draft recommendations that the Transportation Standards Development committee circulated for public comment on May 19, 2017.
 Beyond them, we add the following recommendations.
 These pertain to issues that the preceding discussion did not cover completely or at all.

-A. Proceedings of the Transportation Standards Development Committee
+A. Work and Proceedings of the Transportation Standards Development Committee

-25. Transportation Standards Development Committee Should Hold Open Consultations with People with Disabilities
+24. Transportation Standards Development Committee Should Hold Open Consultations with People with Disabilities

-It would greatly help the current Transportation Standards Development committee if it were to hold face-to-face consultations with transit passengers with disabilities, and hearing about their front-line experiences.
+It would greatly help the current Transportation Standards Development committee for it to hold face-to-face consultations with transit passengers with disabilities, and hearing about their front-line experiences.
 Their lived experience can bring credibility and a reality check on laws, policies and practices that impact on passengers with disabilities.
-A person from one of ARCH's community consultations said "lived experience should trump everything else".

-The Standards Development Committee's current period of gathering written feedback from the public, while helpful, is no substitute for hearing from people with disabilities face-to-face.
+The Standards Development Committee's current formal process of gathering written feedback from the public on its draft recommendations, while helpful, is no substitute for hearing from people with disabilities face-to-face.
 The AODA Alliance and ARCH both have extensive experience, working with the disability community in both contexts.

-It is evident from the text of the Committee's recommendations that it has had some "guest speakers" present to it.
+It is evident from the text of the Committee's recommendations that it has had some "guest speakers" have presented to it.
 However, the Committee has not issued a broad invitation to people with disabilities to speak directly to that Committee.
-We, the AODA Alliance and ARCH would ourselves welcome an opportunity to do so.
+As noted in this brief's introduction, we, the AODA Alliance and ARCH would ourselves welcome an opportunity to do so.